Roasted Turnips with Balsamic Vinegar and Thyme

 Turnips don’t get much respect, but these Roasted Turnips with Balsamic Vinegar and Thyme are delicious for a side dish that’s low-carb and gluten-free!

 Kale had it’s place in the food spotlight, and now cauliflower seems to be the new trendy vegetable, but turnips don’t get much respect.
 I grew up eating raw turnips as a snack (thanks mom!) but I’d never cooked turnips until 2007.
 Then one day I thought to myself, I wonder how roasted turnips with a bit of balsamic vinegar would taste?
 And you guessed it; I loved these Roasted Turnips with Balsamic Vinegar and Thyme.

 I wasn’t sure where the idea came from (although I found Roasted Kohlrabi on A Veggie Venture, which might have inspired it.)
 I peeled some turnips, tossed them with olive oil and balsamic vinegar, and when they were nicely roasted I decided they were very good indeed.

 When I decided to update this recipe with better photos, I added a little dried thyme to the turnips (and a little Feta cheese sprinkled over the top would also be a nice addition.)
 I cooked the turnips in my counter-top toaster oven, which makes them a good option when you don’t want to turn on the oven.
 If you’ve never thought of turnips as a side dish option, I hope you’ll give them a try.

-I used two largish turnips for the recipe, which makes about 3 side-dish servings.
+- I used two large turnips for the recipe, which makes about 4 side-dish servings.

-(2-3 servings, recipe can be doubled.
-Recipe created by Kalyn, with possible inspiration from this recipe.)
+Recipe created by Kalyn, with possible inspiration from this recipe.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: